jlmayo/React-Portfolio/README.md

 ### **Requirements Met**
 * The portfolio contains the developer's name, a recent photo, links to sections about them, their work, and their contact information.
 * Clickable links in the navigation bar scroll through the UI to the appropriate sections
-* Clicking on the Work link scrolls to a section that features titled images of the developer's applications
-* In the Work section, the first clickable image is larger than the others and navigation points to the developer's first application
-* In the Work section, the smaller, clickable images point to other deployed applications
+* Portfolio contains a Header, Navigation Bar, Footer, and sections for content pertaining to the developer's biography, a showcase of her best work, and a contact form.

 ### **Requirements Outstanding**
-* At first attempt, responsive layout is not functional
+* At first attempt, responsive layout is functional but incomplete.
-* No comments have yet been made in the HTML or CSS
+* The difference between NavLink and HashLink meant that I had to choose between the acceptance criteria of scrolling through the single page app or having the link remain highlighted on the current page.
+I chose scroll because I couldn't figure out how to do both.

-### **Result**
+ ### Usage
-Most of the requirements were met.
-If grading occurs before I can add responsive layout, then I will submit an additional attempt once I have a chance to solicit help from tutors, instructors, or classmates.

-The web page is very basic for now, but there is time and room to grow as I learn new skills.
+This portfolio is intended to showcase the developer's work and to thereby present it to future employers.

 ### **Contributors**
 In order to learn how to do this from start to finish, I coded along with [this tutorial](https://youtu.be/0h2b4ftbZcU).
 I made adjustments for style and to meet acceptance criteria.